Drivetrain Solutions

 Target: Boutique/giftware, outdoor recreation, craft beverage

 Data Support: BBQ visitors show cross-spend attachment to downtown retail.
-Victoria and New Braunfels visitors demonstrate $120+ spend intensity — opportunity to capture more discretionary spend.
+Victoria and New Braunfels visitors show $120+ spend intensity, indicating room to capture more discretionary spend.

 Data Sources